King Salman Air Base: Construction

-The Ministry of Defense and Royal Saudi Air Force begun the relocation from the former King Salman Air Base to the new site.
+The Ministry of Defense and Royal Saudi Air Force began the relocation from the former King Salman Air Base to the new site.

-On 14 May 2020, the site was handed over to its contractors.
+On 14 May 2020, the site was handed over to its contractors, and construction began in the third-quarter of 2021.

 It is located on a 45-square-kilometer site in southwest Riyadh.
 The construction included new facilities such as security facilities, runways, yards, aircraft maintenance facilities, public facilities, residential, and administrative areas.
 The project totaled up to 100 buildings, each equipped with its own emergency generator.
+Contractors involved in handling construction, project management, and site operations include Nesma & Partners, Almabani General Contractors, ATS, El Seif Engineering, and Double Vision Ltd (KSAB DIRAB project).

 The Naseem Al Namaa company was contracted to install wide electrical LV & MV networks and telecom networks.

 The Samnan Group was responsible for providing tanks, control panels, pumps, and other fuel systems.
 The work was overseen by engineers.

 By 2024, both runways were paved.
-On 5 January 2025, the Riyadh Municipality begun a comprehensive development project to improve traffic movement at the entrance of the air base and Al-Nafud Road.
+On 5 January 2025, the Riyadh Municipality began a comprehensive development project to improve traffic movement at the entrance of the air base and Al-Nafud Road.
 This included the implementation of excavation and backfilling works to prepare infrastructure, in addition to rainwater drainage networks.
 Works were also being made to pave roads and the installation of lighting systems.
-The additions are expected to open in June 2025, contributing to the Kingdom's Vision 2030.
-King Salman Air Base also headquarters the 10th Aviation Wing RSAF.
+The additions opened in June 2025, contributing to the Kingdom's Vision 2030.